johnhanlon86/ergo-setup/README.md

 docker volume create --name=ergo_redis docker network create ergo-node

 # In the docker-compose.yml, the node version image is set to `ergoplatform/ergo:v4.0.41`.
-Update this to the latest version at https://github.com/ergoplatform/ergo/releases
+# Update this to the latest version at https://github.com/ergoplatform/ergo/releases

-# Set the EXPLORER_VERSION variable in `./build.sh` and `docker-compose.yml` and to the desired Explorer version.
-You can use any tag from the explorer repository: https://github.com/ergoplatform/explorer-backend
+# Set the EXPLORER_VERSION variable in `./build.sh` and `docker-compose.yml`.
+# You can use any tag from the explorer repository: https://github.com/ergoplatform/explorer-backend

-# If using another node than the one defined in this stack, edit the master-nodes field in explorer\explorer-backend.conf to point it to your node
+# If using another node than the one defined in this stack,
+# edit the master-nodes field in explorer\explorer-backend.conf to point it to your node

 # In the docker-compose.yml, for the node component, within the `command:` change `--mainnet` to `--testnet` as required